tamn2112/TED-Talks-Analyzer-/README.md

 1. **Load Talks File**
    - Load talk entries from a specified file.
-   - If the file doesn't exist, the program continues running, and users can choose other options.
+   - If the file doesn't exist, the program will ask users again to load a file.
-   - The file format is assumed to be consistent (duration, talk title, overview, ---).
+   - The file format is assumed to be consistent (including Duration, Overview, Title, ---).
-   - File format example: `duration talk_title overview ---`
+   - File format example: Please check the CSTalksList.txt for more reference.

 2. **List Talks Sorted by Duration**
    - List talk entries from shortest to longest duration.